[updated 16 Mar 2021]

 The Thosk resources here are under development.
 I invite you to explore, learn, comment and contribute to Thosk.

-2017 marks the 25th year of Thosk — I drafted its first outlines on a Mac SE30 in the spring of 1992, on vacation in the U.S., between jobs in Japan teaching English.
+2020 marks the 28th year of Thosk — I drafted its first outlines on a Mac SE30 in the spring of 1992, on vacation in the U.S., between jobs in Japan teaching English.
+While it — or I — have gone through periods of intense activity and virtual (and actual) sloth, I’ve never abandoned it, but have continued to learn about languages through formal training (two Master’s degrees in language and linguistics), teaching (ESL and English in secondary schools and universities; Old English online), and conlanging.

-Working on a conlang yourself and want input?
+Working on a conlang yourself and seeking an enthusiastic cheering section / audience / critic / learner, etc.?
 Contact me — we can commit to learning each other’s languages and help them grow.

 Want to learn more about conlanging in general?
 There are now many online and print resources available for both the beginning and experienced conlanger.
 Check out the links to the right — they’ll get you launched.
-Message me — I’m also happy to talk conlanging with you.
+Message me (I’m also on the Facebook conlang group) — I’m happy to talk conlanging with you.